anarchivist/bclc-2014-presentation/presentation.md

 <div role="note" class="note">
 This image is from the Nicollet County Historical Society in St. Peter, Minnesota.
-You love Maxwell cars: How do you know that the image even exists?
 NCHS doesn’t have a digital collection on their website.
 You’ve never heard of Nicollet County or even St. Peter, since you don't live in Minnesota.
 </div>